-1 Food too close to flame.
-See page 15 for more information.
-Oven smokes excessively during Broiler insert covered with aluminum foil. broiling.
-Excess fat not trimmed from meat prior to broiling.
-3 A soiled broiler pan was used.
-Oven will not Check to make sure controls are properly set. self-clean. • Check to make sure the cycle is not set for a delayed start.
+Delvie Ivu C all FOr Service (continued) Food is not broiling properly.
+Check if oven controls have been properly set.
+See page 16.
+Check oven rack positions.
+See page 16.
+Broil element was not preheated.
+Aluminum foil was incorrectly used.
+Never line the broiler insert with foil.
+Oven door was closed during broiling.
+Leave the door open to the first stop position (about 4 inches).
+Oven smokes excessively during broiling.
+Food too close to element.
+See page 16 for more information.
+Broiler insert covered with aluminum foil.
+Trim excess fat from meat prior to broiling.
+A soiled broiler pan was used.
+Oven will not self-clean.
+Check if controls are set properly.
+See page 18 and 19.
+Check to make sure the cycle is not set for a delayed start.
 Check if door is closed.
-Oven did not clean • Longer cleaning time may be needed. properly.
-Excessive spillovers, especially sugary and or acid foods, were not removed prior to the self-clean cycle.
-Oven door will not unlock after self-clean cycle. • Oven interior is still hot.
+Oven did not clean properly.
+Longer cleaning time may be needed.
+Excessive spillovers, especially sugary and/or acid foods, were not removed prior to the self-clean cycle.
+Oven door will not unlock after self-clean cycle.
+Oven interior is still hot.
 Allow about one hour for the oven to cool after the completion of a self-clean cycle.
 The door can be opened when the LOCK indicator word is not displayed.
-Moisture condensation This is normal when cooking food high in moisture. collects on oven window. • Excessive moisture was used when cleaning the window.
-There is a strong odor or light smoke when oven • This is normal for a new range and will disappear after a few uses.
-Initiating a clean cycle will "burn off" the smells more quickly. is turned on.
+Moisture condensation collects on oven window.
+This is normal when cooking food high in moisture.
+Excessive moisture was used when cleaning the window.
+There is a strong odor or light smoke when oven is turned on.
+This is normal for a new range and will disappear after a few uses.
+Initiating a clean cycle will "burn off" the smells more quickly.
+Turning on a ventilation fan will help remove the smoke and/or odor.
 Excessive food soils on the oven bottom.
 Use a self-clean cycle.
-A fan sound can be heard (select models). • This is the cooling fan and is normal.
+A fan sound can be heard (select models).
+This is the cooling fan and is normal.
 The fan will continue to run after use until the oven cools.
-"F" plus a number appears in display. • This is called a fault code.
+"F" plus a number appears in display.
+This is called a fault code.
 If a fault code appears in the display and beeps sound, press the CANCEL pad.
 If the fault code and beeps continue, disconnect power to the appliance.
 Wait a few minutes, then reconnect power.
-If fault code and beeps still continue, disconnect power to the appliance and call an authorized servicer. • If the oven is heavily soiled, excessive flare-ups may result in a fault code during a clean cycle.
+If fault code and beeps still continue, disconnect power to the appliance and call an authorized servicer.
+If the oven is heavily soiled, excessive flare-ups may result in a fault code during a clean cycle.
 Press CANCEL pad and allow the oven to cool for one hour, then reset the clean cycle.
 If the fault code and beeps still continue, disconnect power to the appliance and call an authorized servicer.